canonical/netplan/doc/netplan-yaml.md

   - **macaddress** (scalar)

-    > Device's 6-byte MAC address in the form "XX:XX:XX:XX:XX:XX" or 20 bytes
+    > Device's 6-byte permanent MAC address in the form "XX:XX:XX:XX:XX:XX" or
-    > for InfiniBand devices (IPoIB).
+    > 20 bytes for InfiniBand devices (IPoIB).
 Globs are not allowed.
+    > This doesn't match virtual MAC addresses for veth, bridge, bond, vlan, ...

   - **driver** (scalar or sequence of scalars) – sequence since **0.104**